Building A Longer Table, Not A Taller Fence

 Best known for producing the first and only 2-in-1 Zabihah Halal and Glatt Kosher "Interfaith Meat" to help Muslim and Jewish communities eat from the same plate, our mission is to make high-quality, faith-based foods accessible, nutritious, and delicious for all.

 What the Falafel!

-We also offer vegan and vegetarian meals at our community dinners (and online products) because we want everyone to take a seat at our table.
+Beyond Interfaith Meat, we also offer vegan and vegetarian products because we want everyone to take a seat at our table.
 All are welcome.